TITHI-KHAN/Clustering-Algorithm-and-Performance-Metrics/README.md

 Circos Tool

 *
 Clustering algorithms are unsupervised learning methods that do not have predefined labels.
-Therefore, these evaluation metrics are not applicable directly to clustering algorithms.

-However, you can assess the quality of clustering results using other metrics that are specific to clustering tasks.
+Therefore, you can assess the quality of clustering results using other metrics that are specific to clustering tasks.
 Here are a few commonly used metrics for evaluating clustering algorithms:

 Silhouette Score:
 The Silhouette score measures the compactness and separation of clusters.
 It ranges from -1 to 1, where higher values indicate better-defined clusters.